langurmonkey/website-source/content/blog/2021/gaiasky-3-tutorial.md

 You can start the frame output system by pressing <kbd>F6</kbd>.
 Once active, the frame rate will go down (each frame is being saved to disk).
 The save location of the still frame images is, by default, ``$GS_DATA/frames/[prefix]_[num].jpg``, where ``[prefix]`` is an arbitrary string that can be defined in the preferences.
 The save location, mode (simple or advanced), and the resolution can also be defined in the preferences.

-{{< fig src="/img/2021/03/gs-tut/frameoutput.jpg" link="/img/2021/03/gs-tut/frameoutput.jpg" title="The configuration screen for the frame output system" class="fig-center" width="60%" loading="lazy" >}}
+{{< fig src="/img/2021/03/gs-tut/frameoutput.jpg" link="/img/2021/03/gs-tut/frameoutput.jpg" title="The configuration screen for the frame output system." class="fig-center" width="60%" loading="lazy" >}}

 Once we have the still frame images, we can convert them to a video using ``ffmpeg`` or any other encoding software.
 Additional information on how to convert the still frames to a video can be found in the [capturing videos section](https://gaia.ari.uni-heidelberg.de/gaiasky/docs/Capturing-videos.html#capture-videos) of the Gaia Sky user manual.